'Sailors do not need to die,' warns captain of coronavirus-hit U.S. aircraft carrier

 Captain Brett Crozier, the ship’s commanding officer, wrote that the carrier lacked enough quarantine and isolation facilities and warned the current strategy would slow but fail to eradicate the virus.

-In the letter dated Monday, he called for “decisive action” and removing over 4,000 sailors from the ship and isolating them.
-Along with the ship’s crew, naval aviator and others serve aboard the Roosevelt.
+In the March 30 letter, he called for “decisive action” and removing over 4,000 sailors from the ship and isolating them.

 “We are not at war.
 Sailors do not need to die.
 If we do not act now, we are failing to properly take care of our most trusted asset - our sailors,” Crozier wrote.